 Additionally the document claims numerous cases of self-plagiarism in which Gaskill republished or reused ideas, phrases, and entire excerpts from his previous works without proper indication.
 The author suspects that many more instances of both plagiarism or self-plagiarism would be found in Gaskill’s work “if an exhaustive study was completed”.

-The TTF was able to confirm the infringements described in the document.
+Truth & Transparency was able to confirm the infringements described in the document.